kpanwala/Movies-Recommendation-System/README.md

 "collaborative_filtering_recommendation_system.ipynb" discusses the recommendation system built with "https://www.kaggle.com/tmdb/tmdb-movie-metadata" dataset which recommends you the movies which are similar.It uses sigmoid kernal to predict the movies based on overview of the movie

+"Genre based Recommendation System.ipynb" discusses the recommendation system built with  https://www.kaggle.com/rounakbanik/the-movies-dataset dataset which recommends you the movies which are of same genre based on imdb ratings and number of votes